daltonpearson/BootCamp/README.md

-# RC Vehicle Control System
+# BootCamp - RC Vehicle Control System

-A wireless remote control system for multiple RC vehicles using ESP32 microcontrollers with ESP-NOW communication protocol.
+**BootCamp** is a wireless remote control system for multiple RC vehicles using ESP32 microcontrollers with ESP-NOW communication protocol.
 The system supports controlling different vehicle types (excavator, dump truck, semi-trailer, and forklift) from a single base station controller.

 ## System Overview

-This project implements a **one-to-many** wireless control system where:
+BootCamp implements a **one-to-many** wireless control system where:
 - **Base Station**: Receives input from a Bluetooth controller and broadcasts commands via ESP-NOW
 - **Vehicle Receivers**: Each vehicle has an ESP32 that receives commands and controls motors/servos
 - **Controller Support**: Xbox and PS4/DualShock controllers supported